Expert Advice On Improving Your Home

 Typically, you should have your HVAC system inspected twice a year.
 After that inspection, your HVAC technician will tell you what services are required.
 You should also have an inspection if you notice any new issues, such as leaks, unusual smells, or strange noises.
 If your home has ductwork, it should be serviced every few years.

-The best times to have your HVAC system inspected are during the spring and fall.
-Technicians are often less busy during these times, which makes it easier to get an appointment.
-This also ensures that your system is ready for the summer and winter, which is when it normally gets the most use.
+The best times of the year to have your HVAC system inspected are during the spring and fall.
+Technicians are often less busy during these times, so it will be easier to get an appointment.
+This also ensures that your system is ready for the summer and winter, when it typically sees the most use.

 You can save energy during the summer by reducing the amount of power your HVAC system uses to keep your home cool.
-Set your thermostat as close to the outside temperature as is comfortable, and try to avoid making drastic changes in temperature all at once.
-Keep your roof in good shape and seal any leaks around your doors and windows to avoid letting cool air escape.
+Set your thermostat as close to the outside temperature as you can, and avoid making drastic changes in temperature all at once.
+Keep your roof in good shape and seal any leaks around your windows and doors to help keep cool air in.
 Similarly, make sure your attic is well ventilated to avoid trapping excess heat in your home.

 Generally, whole-system HVAC installation or replacement takes between one and three days.
-Installing or replacing a furnace or air conditioning unit takes anywhere from about half a day up to two days.
-The exact amount of time will be based on things like how large your home is, how easily accessible different parts of the system are, and whether your technician discovers any problems.
+Installing or replacing a furnace or air conditioning unit may take anywhere from a few hours up to two days.
+The exact amount of time will depend on factors like the size of your house, how easily accessible different parts of the system are, and whether your technician discovers any problems.

 There are a number of ways you can make your HVAC system more energy-efficient: